-- 1. Entries close July 27th. - 2.
-Entry fees are \$10 per animal per lot, and must be paid by entry closing day.
+2. Entry fees are \$10 per animal per lot, and must be paid by entry closing day.
 Pen requests must be written on the entry form.
-Fees and completed entry forms must be processed in the Fairgrounds Office by 5 p.m. on July 27th.
-No late entries. - 3.
-Animals are accepted for exhibit from 6am Tuesday before Fair in the Open Beef Barn and must be checked in by 9am Wed. (see map).
-Animals are released from Fair after 11pm on Saturday. - 4.
-All cattle will be inspected by the Fair veterinarian before being accepted for exhibit.
+Fees and completed entry forms must be processed in the Fairgrounds Office by 5 p.m. on August 2nd.
+No late entries.
+3. Animals are accepted for exhibit from 6am Tuesday before Fair in the Open Beef Barn and must be checked in by 9am Wed. (see map).
+Animals are released from Fair after 11pm on Saturday.
+4. All cattle will be inspected by the Fair veterinarian before being accepted for exhibit.
 All livestock must comply with the requirement for health certificates, inoculations, tests and general health.
 Any animal with any sign of abscess, swelling or inflammation or any other health concern will be dismissed from the Fair & must be taken home.
 Any animal developing such a condition during Fair must be removed immediately following the Fair veterinarian's recommendation.
 All female cattle over 4 months must have the Bangs Vaccination.
-No Exceptions. - 5.
-All Open Livestock Rules apply (see p. - 6.
-All animals must be registered with the applicable breed association.
+No Exceptions.
+5. All Open Livestock Rules apply (see p.
+5).
+6. All animals must be registered with the applicable breed association.
 Ownership must be established in the heard registration.
 Papers must be presented to and approved by the barn superintendent before the animal is accepted for exhibit.
 Failure to comply with the rule will disqualify the animal.
-Bulls over 1 year must have nose con-

-- 7. Animals must be clean and in the barn on display from 10am-9pm each day of - 8.
-Exhibitors are limited to two (2) premium and/or ribbon awards in any one lot. - 9.
-Premium money must be picked up on Saturday, 10am-12 Noon, under the grandstands.
+Bulls over 1 year must have nose control.
+7. Animals must be clean and in the barn on display from 10am-9pm each day of Fair.
+8. Exhibitors are limited to two (2) premium and/or ribbon awards in any one lot.
+9. Premium money must be picked up on Saturday, 10am-12 Noon, under the grandstands.
 Money is not available at any other time.
-See your superintendent. - 10.
-Trucks and trailer may be parked in the designated area for this year's Fair.
+See your superintendent.
+10. Trucks and trailer may be parked in the designated area for this year's Fair.
+Classes 1: Simmenthal 3: Hereford 5: Other 7: Shorthorn 2: Aberdeen Angus 4: Limousin 6: Crossbred PREMIUM LOTS: